About Char Dham Yatra

 Health Precautions for Chardham Yatra

 Deciding to travel through the pilgrimage sites of Uttarakhand, it is necessary that essential health precautions are taken care of by the pilgrims for their safety.
 The temples, based at such high altitude, require proper acclimatization by spending a few days in the region before beginning the yatra.
 The pilgrims are also advised to carry sufficient woolen clothing and required medicines for the duration of the tour.
 Pilgrims traveling to the temples can be faced with extreme changes in temperature along with low air pressure and low oxygen.
-Along with this pilgrims traveling to the Char Dham are also required to follow a fitness regimen that will allow for a smoother travel, given the distances that may need some amount of walking and climbing on the terrains of the region.
+Along with this pilgrims traveling to the Badrinath, Kedanath, Gangotri & Yamunotri are also required to follow a fitness regimen that will allow for a smoother travel, given the distances that may need some amount of walking and climbing on the terrains of the region.

 Hotels In Char Dham Circuit